particle-iot/docs/src/content/faq/particle-tools/eclipse-debug.md

 The installation directory will be something like: /Applications/GNU ARM Eclipse/OpenOCD/0.10.0-201610281609-dev.

-You can test it by connecting the debugging device to a Photon.
+You can test it by connecting the debugging device to a Photon **in DFU mode** (DFU has debugger support regardless of what firmware is flashed).
 In this case, I connected a ST-LINK/V2 mini device to a Photon with SWD:

 ```
 os-x-10:~ rickk$ cd "/Applications/GNU ARM Eclipse/OpenOCD/0.10.0-201510281129-dev/scripts"